rafael-santiago/kryptos/doc/MANUAL.md

 }
 ```

-In order to generate the sample key pair used in Elgamal stuff here I used the following command line:
+In order to generate the sample key pair used in Elgamal stuff here.
+I used the following command line:

 ```
 MsHudson@221B:~/src/kryptos-test/src/samples# ../../samples/elgamal-mk-key-pair-sample 1024 160